avalanche-foundation/ACPs/ACPs/285-reduce-minimum-consumption-rate/README.md

 1. Is 7.5% the right value, or should `MinConsumptionRate` be reduced further?

-  The 7.5% floor was selected to produce a meaningful but not extreme shift in the APR gradient.
+  The 7.5% floor was selected to produce a meaningful but not extreme shift in the ARR gradient.
 The expected impact from a wider range of `MinConsumptionRate` changes was analyzed, and 7.5% was found to be a good balance between the goals and potential risks.
 A lower floor (e.g., 5%) might reduce minimum-duration validator participation to levels that negatively affect decentralization, or lead to staking duration increases that are too large, resulting in higher emissions.
 It is worth noting that these analyses extrapolate beyond what has been observed historically, so a more conservative change is also a precaution against such model misspecification risks.
 In addition, the risk to certain ecosystem applications (e.g., LSTs and relevant strategies) that are beyond the scope of the structural model for staking preferences was considered and investigated, and the impact on the key variables was assessed.
 A moderate change to 7.5% and the phased implementation of the change were both chosen to mitigate the potential unmodeled risk.

 2. Should `MaxConsumptionRate` change simultaneously?